 If you enter your vehicle in races or such extreme use, this voids your warranty.
 Any modifications or alterations to your vehicle could also void the manufacturer’s warranty and cost you a lot in repairs.

-It’s advisable to consider this warranty as manufacturers’ defect warranty.
+It’s advisable to consider this warranty as a manufacturer’s defect warranty.
 Why?
 Your car’s manufacturer is only willing to replace and repair parts that fail due to defective material or workmanship.

 For the transmission system, most warranties cover all internal components from the mounts to the torque converter.
-However, you should check the fine print because some manufacturers exclude cables and electrical items.
+However, you should check the fine print because some extended warranty providers will exclude cables and electrical items.

-In most cases, powertrain warranty won’t cover repairs in case of accident or collisions, improper maintenance, poor quality fuel, corrosion and regular use.
+In most cases, the powertrain warranty won’t cover repairs in case of accident or collisions, improper maintenance, poor quality fuel, corrosion, and regular use.

-Powertrain warranty normally applies 60,000 miles or for five years (whichever comes earlier).
+A powertrain warranty normally applies for 60,000 miles or for five years (whichever comes earlier).
 However, this might vary depending on the manufacturer or the specific vehicle you want to buy.

-When you buy a new car, the three years basic coverage offered by basic comprehensive warranty might look like a long period in which to make a decision.
-But, what happens if your car breaks down after the expiry of your bumper to bumper warranty?
+When you buy a new car, the three years of basic coverage offered by a basic comprehensive warranty might look like a long period in which to make a decision.
+But, what happens if your car breaks down after the expiry of your bumper-to-bumper warranty?

 For many drivers, the basic warranty coverage period expires without having made bought any further coverage.
 In case of repairs or servicing, it means you have to pay out-of-pocket.
-If you had purchased extended bumper to bumper warranty, you would have avoided such costs.
+If you had purchased an extended bumper-to-bumper warranty, you would have avoided such costs.